arr-ai/arrai/docs/expr-str.md

 Expression strings are like regular strings with three differences:

 1. Expression strings begin with a `$`.
-The regular string `"abc"` is equal to the expression string `$"abc"`.
+The regular string `"abc"` equals the expression string `$"abc"`.
 The same applies to single-quoted and backquoted strings.
 2. Expression strings treat whitespace differently than regular strings do.
 3. Expressions may be embedded within an expression string, allowing for dynamic content.
 The expression string `$"id = :{i}:;"` evaluates to `"id = 42;"` if